bcdataca/bcsa-bcdata/README.md

 		git clone https://github.com/bcdataca/bcsa-bcdata.git
 		cd bcsa-bcdata
+		pip install --user --upgrade boto3 botocore

 5. Close the terminal window and in the main Jupyter window, navigate to the directory above.
 6. Once inside the `bcsa-bcdata` directory, click to open `Pull and Import BCSA Data.ipynb`.
-7. Run the first cell by pressing `Shift` + `Enter`.
-8. **Note:** if this script requires the pacakges `boto3` and `botocore`.
-If these packages were not previously installed and have been installed by the first cell, then the notebook **must be restarted** once the first cell has **finished** executing.
-To restart the notebook:
-   1. Close the window
-   2. Click the checkbox next to the `Pull and Import...` file.
-   3. Click the `Shutdown` button above it
-   4. Re-open the file.

-9. Click on the `Kernel` menu item and click `Run All`.
+7. Click on the `Kernel` menu item and click `Run All`.
-10. Verify that the download was successful by checking:
+8. Verify that the download was successful by checking:
    1. there are no error messages in the notebook
    2. the last cell contains the output

 		{'2015': (6305, 34), '2016': (8172, 34)}
 		{'incident': (6390, 143)}

 ### Options